jketterl/owrx_connector/README.md

 ## Dependencies

+- Please install [csdr](https://github.com/jketterl/csdr) (version 0.18 or newer) before compiling this project.
-- If you want to work with rtlsdr devices, you will need to install the corresponding header files (on Debian:
+- (optional) If you want to work with rtlsdr devices, you will need to install the corresponding header files (on
-  `apt-get install librtlsdr-dev`)
+  Debian: `apt-get install librtlsdr-dev`)
-- If you want to work with devices supported by SoapySDR, you will need to install the corresponding header files (on Debian: `apt-get install libsoapysdr-dev`)
+- (optional) If you want to work with devices supported by SoapySDR, you will need to install the corresponding header files (on Debian: `apt-get install libsoapysdr-dev`)

 If you have compiled rtlsdr / soapy from source, you should not need to worry about this.
 The installation should place the headers in their correct locations.